Utilizing Different Models - Step 2: Model Strengths (Cursor)

 General Model Characteristics (Commonly Available in Cursor)

-Model performance evolves rapidly, but here are some general tendencies observed (as of early 2025):
+Model performance evolves rapidly, but here are some general tendencies observed (as of late 2025):

-• Newer variants (like GPT-4.1) may offer improved performance or specialized coding abilities.
-Mini versions (like o1-mini) are not only faster/cheaper for simpler tasks but can also be very effective for planning and outlining complex tasks or projects.
+• Mini versions (like o2-mini) are not only faster/cheaper for simpler tasks but can also be very effective for planning and outlining complex tasks or projects.

 • Can produce highly "natural" or nuanced code and explanations.